Seattle Public Schools, 1862-2023: James Monroe Intermediate School

 See Additional Media

-A major remodel in 1974 yielded a modern library, lunchroom, and auditorium.
+A major remodel in 1974 utilized an interior courtyard space for the construction of a modern library, lunchroom, and auditorium.
 The playground was expanded, increasing the site size to 4.34 acres.
-In the 1978 desegregation plan, students entered Monroe not only from Adams and West Woodland but also from Whitworth.
+During the 1978 desegregation plan, students entered Monroe not only from Adams and West Woodland but also from Whitworth.
 When Monroe closed in 1981, its enrollment was down to 537.
 Students were reassigned to Whitman and Mercer.
+After the school closed, part of the building was leased as a community center.
+In 1987, the district took the building back for use as an interim site.
+Monroe has been the temporary home for three elementary schools during periods of construction: Whitworth (1987-1989), West Woodland (1989-1990), and Whittier (1997-1999).
+When it was not used as an interim site, Monroe was used for district storage.

-In September 1999, Monroe became the new home of Coho Elementary and New Options Middle School (NOMS) that moved in from Wilson and Hay, respectively.
-The goal of combining the two schools is to create cooperation in a K-8 program.
-Another factor was that more than 50 percent of Coho's student body comprises children from the Ballard community.
-Staff and students in both programs are excited about their new, larger permanent space.
+In September 1999, Monroe became the new home of Coho Elementary when it was relocated from Wilson-Pacific, and New Options Middle School (NOMS), which moved in from Hay.
+The goal of combining the two schools was to create a K-8 program.
+A significant factor behind relocating the programs to Monroe was that more than 50 percent of Coho’s student body was comprised of children from the Ballard community.
+Staff and students in both programs appreciated their new, larger permanent space, but they still found it challenging to merge the two programs.
+The combined schools were formally renamed Salmon Bay School on Aug.
+19, 2002, though the building is still named after James Monroe.

 Location: 1810 NW 65th Street